Allison: Hi, I’m Allison, CEO of Hardly.

 His filter on the definition was to take out the “artistic work” and “original ideas”, simplifying it to “the use of the imagination in the production of a human endeavor.”

 In the editing of this definition, Lynch revealed something rather illuminating.
 Original ideas are overrated.
 The underrated skill of having the right idea at the right time is what breeds success.
-Like puzzle pieces, Lynch’s two definitions of creativity compliment each other perfectly and speak to the need for creativity in the context of remote work.
+Like puzzle pieces, the two definitions of creativity complement each other and address the need for creativity within remote work.

-The use of imagination is the most beneficial when it is used to problem solve in a timely fashion.
+Imagination is most beneficial when it is used to problem solve in a timely fashion.
 Lynch acknowledged time as a factor in creativity in his response to the question: What drives it?
 His answer caught me off guard: Deadlines.

 “Creativity is best under pressure.”